-This one-hour interactive "doing" workshop provides students with the perfect introduction to Shakespeare through audience participation and dramatic storytelling.
-Our Artist Educators will guide the class through Hamlet with your students playing the characters.
-Students will have the opportunity for discussion and synthesis of their theatre experience throughout the workshop.
-Our workshop emphasizes the importance of healthy relationships and conflict resolution!
+This one-hour interactive performance provides students with the perfect introduction to Shakespeare through audience participation and dramatic storytelling.
+Our Artist Educators will guide the audience through Hamlet as they bring Shakespeare's famous characters to life in this two-person performance.
+Students will have the opportunity for discussion and synthesis of their theatre experience throughout the performance.
+Our tour emphasizes the importance of healthy relationships, self-respect, and conflict resolution!

-How can we both make this be the most efficient and successful workshop?
+How can we both make this be the most efficient and successful performance?

-- We ask that you create an environment conducive to a positive interaction with your students including an open space for students to move around by removing desks and chairs and seating students on the floor. - For your use, we have provided these activities for both pre- and post-workshop discussion.
-They are a fun and an engaging way to enhance learning and allow students to make the most of their arts experience with us. - In the classroom, it is always a benefit of having a class list, roster, etc. on hand for our Artist Educator's use. - It is of utmost importance not only to your students but to our Artist Educator as well that there is an adult school staff member present in the room throughout the workshop.
-Students tend to have less distractions and are more encouraged to participate in the workshop with a familiar adult presence in the room.
+- We ask that you create an environment conducive to a positive interaction with your students including an open space for our Artist Educators to perform and seating students on bleachers or in a location where they can easily see the performance. - For your use, we have provided these activities for both pre- and post-workshop discussion.
+They are a fun and an engaging way to enhance learning and allow students to make the most of their arts experience with us. - It is of utmost importance not only to your students but to our Artist Educators as well that there are adult staff members present in the room throughout the performance.
+Students tend to have less distractions and are more encouraged to participate in the performance with familiar adult presences in the room.